Faq

 Planning

-How do I register my freelancing activity in Munich
+How do I register my freelancing activity in Munich?

 The terms “Freiberufler“, “freelancer” and “self-employed” are often confused and used as synonyms.
 Please note: Self-employed people in Germany are